 Between it and myself stood an assembly of souls.
 Clambering to see over and around one another, they had all come to see this one thing, this triumph of one man’s artistic genius.
 But why had they come?
 What is it about this one piece of art that has made it, amongst all others, the most famous piece of art in the world?

-I am no exception.
 Overwhelmed by the sheer numbers of people at the Louvre museum in Paris France I made my way eagerly through the cluttered corridors.
 The splendor of the Louvre is unsurpassed.
-It was more magnificent than I could ever have imagined.
-It was a highly subconscious urge that compelled me towards the iconic art piece.
-When I saw it from afar, I was absolutely struck by how small it is.
+When I saw the iconic art piece from afar, I was absolutely struck by how small it is.
 I had imagined that it would be a goliath of a painting.
 But low and behold, it was less than 3 feet by 2 feet in dimension.
 But it was not a disappointment.
 No matter where you are, the Mona Lisa looks straight at you.
 The eyes that follow you around the room is actually an effect achieved by a painting technique that many portrait artists have mastered.
 But there is more to it than that, it feels as if she develops rapport with anyone and everyone who steps in the room.

 I can promise after seeing the remainder of Leonardo’s energy on the painting that this was not his favorite painting.
 But he did develop an obsession with capturing the ultra feminine look of motherhood and womanhood that he saw in this particular subject.
 He became obsessed with capturing true womanhood as an essence.
 The veil on her head is not a mourning veil.
 It is a Spanish style veil.
 The Spanish style attire is a style that Lisa del Giocondo was fond of.